KingCarnival/toku-fitd-game/Crew Types.md

 Inspirational Media: [Kamen Rider](http://kamenrider.wikia.com/wiki/Kamen_Rider_Wiki)

 Wheter willingly or not all Riders are expirements that involved the Source.

-The Rider playbook represent heroes who act on more grounded scale than some of the other playbooks.
-The stakes of a Rider game are more likely to start smaller with the Villains acts being focused on more Political Mechanizations compared to the world shattering stakes of Pilots or Giants.
-Additionally in terms of visiting other realms of existence riders have the least interaction with those.
+As such they are opposited by those who wish to exploit the Source for their own purpose.

 ### Rider Upgrades